Indusia/Reviews-API/README.md

 # Reviews API

-This application is an API designed to manage and route requests to a PostgreSQL.
-The routes can process GET, POST, and PUT requests to retrieve data based on product ID, update parts of the review data, and add new reviews to the database.
-The database current manages reviews submitted base on over 1 million products and has been designed for use for an eCommerce platform.
+This application is a RESTful API is connected to a PostgreSQL database.
+The routes will allow access to retrieve data based on input parameters, update certain pieces of data, and add new reviews to the database.
+The database currently manages reviews submitted base on over 1 million products and has been designed to be used with an eCommerce platform in mind.

 ## Routes: